-- Gives you portable skills.
+- It gives you transferable skills.

 - Puts you in a better position so you won't be passed over for a promotion again.

-When it comes to professional development you need to Invest In Yourself beyond what's offered at work.
+When it comes to professional development, you need to Invest In Yourself beyond what's offered at work.

-If every leader is being sent through the same classes they all have the same perspective.
+If every leader is being sent through the same classes, they all have the same perspective.

 Taking the initiative to pursue outside courses provides you a different perspective and a strategic advantage.

 Considering the holes in your experience gives you direction to take control of your career advancement.